king601012003/Sorting-algo/README.md

 use python to implement insertion sort, selection sort, bubble sort, quick sort, merge sort

 ## Detail
-sort function return result and procedure
+sort function return result and procedure.

 In main function, there are comments for using "action" and "algo".

 Furthermore, each "action" can edit the range and size of testing samples.

 ## Time Complexity